aialferov/ecl/README.md

 ```
 ```
 -module(ecl_arith).
--export([run/3]). % note the line was changed from the default "run/1"
+-export([run/3]). % you need to change the line from the default "run/1"

 run(add, A, B) -> A + B;
 run(mult, A, B) -> A * B.